 In many cases, a national government associated with the ccTLD is asked to verify that the re-delegation is supported.

-[] IANA [] then manages and analyzes the request, including investigating the details of the request, preparing a recommendation for the ICANN Board, and implementing the request if it is approved.
+[the] IANA [functions operator] then manages and analyzes the request, including investigating the details of the request, preparing a recommendation for the ICANN Board, and implementing the request if it is approved.

 the ICANN Board of Directors considers the IANA recommendation and votes on whether the request should move forward.

-Finally, the U.S. government evaluates a report on the request prepared by IANA.
+finally, the U.S. government evaluates a report on the request prepared by IANA.

 As the socio-economic potential of a ccTLD has become more widely acknowledged, the number of requests for ccTLD re-delegations is growing.